 This poem about my Nanna, who passed away in October 2016, was written shortly afterwards.
 It was then part of the Minerva Speaks project in March 2017.

 I’ve been counting down for five years until this moment.
 I thought I would skip off merrily after dropping him on the first day, and with a big sigh of relief have myself a mid-morning cocktail and a rest.
 I was sure I wouldn’t cry.
-But there I … Continue reading Starting School

-I wish I was boycotting Christmas, but I can't.
-I've threatened to “go bush” over Xmas for a few years now (both metaphorically and literally).
+I’ve threatened to “go bush” over Xmas for a few years now (both metaphorically and literally).
 This year, I naively thought I might really do it.
 No tree, no presents, no family, no food, no cakes, no carols.
 I was all for being the biggest Scrooge-Grinch and flying my anti-Xmas flag in the face of popular convention but it’s too hard.

 I don’t know exactly when I wrote this poem, but it would’ve been sometime when my son was still an infant.
 It’s quite weird to read it back and be taken back into the anger and frustration I felt about becoming a mother.
-Continue reading “Flashback Friday – Poem “Pram Pusher”
+Continue reading “Flashback Friday – Poem “Pram Pusher””